 2. NLR is a magnetically latched relay(BR935) –

 3. It is having two windings.

-4. When route is released PU winding gets feed and relay picks up.
+4. When a route is released PU winding gets to feed and the relay picks up.

 5. It gets latched in even after the feed is disconnected.